 Spend the day exploring the city’s world-renowned ancient sites, or the boutiques and galleries of Kolonaki, before returning in time for champagne cocktails at the rooftop bar.

 One of the highlights of this InterContinental hotel is that you can book a club room and get access to the brilliant executive club lounge here.
 This is one of the best hotel club lounges in Athens.
 The clubrooms themselves offer aristocratic accommodation and stunning views of the city’s most important historical points of interest, with the Acropolis standing majestically among them.

 The InterContinental Club Rooms were designed by French architect Pierre Yves Rochon specifically to meet and fully satisfy the needs of even the most discriminating of guests.
 With impressive spaciousness, colors reminiscent of Greece, with blue hues pervading, refined wall coverings and fabrics, leather, wood, and clear glass, these rooms are rather special.

 The Club Rooms have unrestricted access to the 8th floor Club InterContinental Lounge and its graceful window looking out onto the wonders that stand proud on the rock of the Acropolis opposite.
-Guests of the lounge have included, among them Liza Minnelli, Neil Armstrong, Sean Connery, the Rolling Stones, so you will hopefully feel like a superstar when you are staying here.
+Guests of the lounge have included Liza Minnelli, Neil Armstrong, Sean Connery, and the Rolling Stones, so you will hopefully feel like a superstar when you are staying here.